saedrna/DA-U-Net/README.md

-# [Deep Fusion of Local and Non-Local Features for Precision Landslide Mapping(GRSL)]
+# Deep Fusion of Local and Non-Local Features for Precision Landslide Mapping
-[Han Hu](https://github.com/saedrna/2019-Landslide) Qing Zhu,Lin Chen, Han Hu, Binzhi Xu, Haifeng Li, Yeting Zhang

 ## Introduction
 We proposes an effective approach to fuse both local and nonlocal features for precision landslide mapping, which achieves state-of-the-art segmentation performance for the landslide using images covering post-earthquake Jiuzhaigou.